GSejas/mermaid-export-pro/docs/developers/BATCH-EXPORT-V2-ARCHITECTURE.md

 - **User Experience**: Guided workflows and detailed progress reporting
 - **Extensibility**: Plugin-ready architecture for future enhancements

-This architecture provides a solid foundation for current batch export needs while being extensible for future requirements.
+This architecture provides a solid foundation for current export folder needs while being extensible for future requirements.
 The comprehensive type system, testing coverage, and documentation ensure long-term maintainability and developer productivity.